 Herman Rechberger was a multi-instrumentalist and something of a Renaissance figure on the Finnish musical scene, colourfully and easily combining musical elements from different historical eras and geographical regions.
 His special interests were early music and the Orient, but he also felt a strong pull towards the musical education of children.
 He has been the receiver of several national and international awards and prizes.

-An explorer of new musical territories, Rechberger has an extensive oeuvre that includes operas and multimedia works, choral, chamber and instrumental music, orchestral works and concertos.
+An explorer of new musical territories, Rechberger has an extensive oeuvre that includes operas and multimedia works, choral, chamber and instrumental music and orchestral works.
 The orchestral Venezia (1985) is considered to be one of his main works.
-He has also written three symphonies (2001, 2002 and 2005) as well as a number of concertos, among them Golpe de corazón (Heart Beat Concerto) dating from 1992.
-Rechberger has also composed the oratorio-like ...nunc et semper (...now and forever) which was the first part of the operatic trilogy TheAge of Dreams performed at the Savonlinna Opera Festival in 2000 and 2001.
+He has also written three symphonies (2001, 2002 and 2005) which have not been premiered yet.
+His work list includes also a number of concertos, among them Golpe de corazón (Heart Beat Concerto, 1992) and the clarinet concerto Alovlar premiered in Finland in 2003.
+Rechberger has also composed the oratorio-like opera ...nunc et semper (...now and forever) which was the first part of the operatic trilogy The Age of Dreams (Aika ja uni) performed at the Savonlinna Opera Festival in 2000 and 2001.

-His orchestral works include Vierzehn!
-(Fourteen!) commissioned for the opening of the Bruckner Festival in Austria in 2003, the clarinet concerto Alovlar premiered in Finland in 2003 and Tobá Hanyé, a work chosen for the finals of the Zeitklang composition competition in St. Pölten, Austria.
+Rechberger's orchestral works include Vierzehn!
+(Fourteen!) commissioned for the opening of the Bruckner Festival in Austria in 2003, and Tobá Hanyé, a work chosen for the finals of the Zeitklang composition competition in St. Pölten, Austria.
 He has also composed a children's opera Das Opernschiff (The Opera Ship), which received the third prize at the composition competition organized by the Cologne Opera.